 3. List your physical address.
 Even if you do not list your street address – let employers know in which city you are located.
 Without this information (and especially if your contact number is not local), you could be easily discounted for positions that require “Local candidates only”

 4. Include a Portfolio / Website link of your work.
 If you are in the creative field, your portfolio is just as powerful as (and in some cases even more powerful than) your resume.
 Make sure your resume includes a link to your work.
 And that your link is working!
-If you’re work is a PDF instead of a site, attach it to the end of the resume so prospective employers are sure to see it!
+If you’re working is a PDF instead of a site, attach it to the end of the resume so prospective employers are sure to see it!

 5. Provide a brief “Overview”.
 This should be a 3 – 5 line paragraph or 5 – 7 bullet points customized for each job you apply for and summarizing your key skills and specific experience for that position.
-It should also mention what kinds of opportunities you are currently considering (full time, freelance, on site, telecommute, etc)
+It should also mention what kinds of opportunities you are currently considering (full time, freelance, on-site, telecommute, etc)

 6. Describe your positions in detail.
 Because job titles vary so much from company to company, it’s important to include a concise description of your role – as well as list your major achievements/successes.
 As a general rule, this applies to positions in the last 10 years.
-Any relevant work prior to that can be summarized with just a 1 – 2 line description of your major responsibility and the team/company of which you were a part. *NOTE: If you are a freelancer, you need only describe your position & capabilities once.
+Any relevant work prior to that can be summarized with just a 1 – 2 line description of your major responsibility and the team/company of which you were apart. *NOTE: If you are a freelancer, you need only describe your position & capabilities once.
 Then just list your clients.

 For more Resume Tips, check out part two next week with our Resume Donts.